Home > Resources > how can I recover photos from wiped iPhone (without backup)

 If you have backup archive that's made in iTunes on local computer, you can use it to retrieve photos after iPhone has been restored to factory.

-• Connect the iPhone to computer, and run iTunes.
+• Connect the iPhone to computer with a USB cable, and trust the computer.

 • Pick up the most recent backup and click Restore.